jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

     .. note::

-        The servers require connectivity to a gateway router that provides IP routing between the subcloud management subnet and the System Controller management subnet, and between the subcloud |OAM| subnet and the System Controller subnet.
+        The servers require connectivity to a gateway router that provides IP routing between the subcloud management or admin subnet and the system controller management subnet, and between the subcloud |OAM| subnet and the system controller subnet.

     .. include:: /_includes/installing-a-subcloud-without-redfish-platform-management-service.rest
        :start-after: begin-ref-1